PR-Peri/PR-Peri/README.md

 - 👋 Hi, I’m @PR-Peri
-- 👀 I’m interested in application development, cybersecurity and data science
+- 👀 I’m interested in Application development [iOS], CyberSec [Pen-Test] and Machine Learning
 - 🌱 I’m currently a final year student
-- 💞️ I’m looking to collaborate on android/ios applications
+- 💞️ I’m looking to collaborate on iOS applications projects
 - 📫 How to reach me ? peri_2704@hotmail.my

 <!---